 Make Your Own Free Clip Art with Picnik

 imageAs you can probably tell by now, I’m a little obsessed with free clip art.
-In the past I’ve written about other free online image programs that can help you turn photos into clip art and do other fun things like create your own cartoons.
+In the past I’ve written about other free graphics programs that can help you turn photos into clip art and do other fun things like make multi-purpose labels and Christmas cards, or create your own cartoons.
 But I think I might have found the most versatile free tool yet in Picnik.
-Not only can you alter photos with it, but you also can use their extensive selection of free images to make professional quality clip art.
+Not only can you alter photos with it, but you also can use their extensive selection of free graphics to make professional quality clip art.
 Here are some examples of clip art images I created in Picnik in just one afternoon:

 clip_art_american_flag clip_art_bird clip_art_heart free_clip_art_happy_birthday